pyeve/eve/README.rst

 (defaults to ``settings.py``) and a launch script.
 Overall, you will find that configuring and fine-tuning your API is a very simple process.

+Eve is thoroughly tested under Python 2.6, Python 2.7 and Python 3.3.

 Features
 --------
 * Emphasis on REST